smckee99/auth0-tenant-security-hands-on-workshop/README.md

 1. [Free Auth0 Account](https://auth0.com/signup)

-> **Note**: Security features that will be used in this workshop such as [Adaptive Multi-factor Authentication](https://auth0.com/docs/secure/multi-factor-authentication/adaptive-mfa) and [Breached Password Detection](https://auth0.com/docs/secure/attack-protection/breached-password-detection) will require an Auth0 [Enterprise](https://auth0.com/pricing) plan.
+> **Note**: A few Auth0 security features that will be used in this workshop such as [Adaptive Multi-factor Authentication](https://auth0.com/docs/secure/multi-factor-authentication/adaptive-mfa) and [Breached Password Detection](https://auth0.com/docs/secure/attack-protection/breached-password-detection) will require an Auth0 [Enterprise](https://auth0.com/pricing) plan.
 If you sign up for a free Auth0 tenant [here](https://auth0.com/signup), you automatically get every Enterprise feature free for 22 days (everything except for custom domains).

 ### Using Gitpod

-The benefits of using Gitpod vs running locally is that this entire workshop can be done completely in a browser - no additional software dependencies.
+The benefits of using Gitpod vs running locally is that this entire workshop can be done completely in a browser - no additional software dependencies required.

 We will be running Terraform inside Gitpod to create resources.
 In order for Terraform to be able to create Clients and APIs in Auth0 automagically (yes, it's a word), you'll need to manually create an Auth0 Machine-to-Machine Application that allows Terraform to communicate with Auth0.
 1. Navigate to your [Auth0 Dashboard](https://manage.auth0.com/dashboard) -> Applications -> Create Application.